 Thank you for visiting the Online Therapy page.
-I am a qualified online therapist and can offer therapy via webcam, telephone, email and instant messaging.
+I am a qualified online therapist and offer therapy via webcam, telephone, email and instant messaging.

 If you think online therapy is a good choice for you, please contact me here.

 Online therapy is any support that is given to help individuals with mental health problems via the internet.
-This may be via webcam, voice, instant messaging or email.
+This may be via webcam, telephone, instant messaging or email.
 Just knowing that there is someone there to respond to your problems without judgement can provide an enormous sense of comfort and support to anyone attempting to overcome a difficult period in their life.
-If you’re unsure as to whether email counselling is a suitable option for you, the best thing to do is to get in touch to discuss your concerns.
+If you’re unsure as to whether online counselling is a suitable option for you, the best thing to do is to get in touch to discuss your concerns.

 ‘Working online’ is used in this context to include all methods of communication using digital and information technology regardless of whether equipment used is a desktop computer, laptop, tablet, smartphone or any other device.
 ‘Working online’ is also sometimes referred to as ‘working at a distance’ to establish a distinction from working in the physical presence of the other person.